Fcormcol15/Fcormcol15/README.md

 ## Rumbling among data and creativity

 We started a quest witht a good friend looking for tools and techniques applications that we like to share, inspire and learn from the process as continue growing.\
-Any notes are more than wellcome.\
+Any notes are more than wellcome.

-Regrads\,
+Regrads,

 \- Fco

+##
+Some more beyond Github -> www.dataclysmic.com